sahithyandev/s3/src/content/docs/artificial-intelligence/02-agents.md

 ## Rational agent

 An agent that acts as to achieve the best outcome when there is uncertainty.
-Built to do the _right_ think.
-The _right_ think is the objective that is provided to the agent.
+Built to do the _right_ thing.
+The _right_ thing is the objective that is provided to the agent.

 Perfect rationality is not feasible in complex environments because of the computational demands.
 Limited rationality is aimed in that case.